 There are 4 natural sounds to choose from such as rain, waves, crickets and forest noises.

 In addition, the part that your eyes rest against can be removed and is machine washable.

 The device covers a fairly large area around your eyes, and massages on your temples, brow and under your eyes to improve blood circulation around your eyes.

-The OSITO has all the features you need, including air pressure massage, vibration, heat and music.
+The SereneLife has all the features you need, including air pressure massage, vibration, heat and music.

 This way, you can use it to fall asleep or to avoid losing track of time while on a break.

-The only complaint with this electric eye massager is the time it takes to heat up.
+The only complaint with this electric eye massager is it is on the noisy side.

-Pros: Provides an effective massage with air pressure and vibration over a large surface area surrounding your eyes, adjustable band allows the device to fit any head size, set your own massage time with the auto-shutoff feature
+Pros: Provides an effective massage with air pressure and vibration over a large surface area surrounding your eyes, white noise audio, removable washable fabric

 9. SKANDAS Eye Massager

 The SKANDAS eye massager is an electric massager with an adjustable strap.